spacelift-io/user-documentation/docs/concepts/policy/trigger-policy.md

 }
 ```

-Here's a minimal example of this rule in the [Rego playground](https://play.openpolicyagent.org/p/2fFcGNXycg).
+Here's a minimal example of this rule in the [Rego playground](https://play.openpolicyagent.org/p/2fFcGNXycg){: rel="nofollow"}.
 The benefit of this policy is that you can attach it to all your stacks, and it will just work for your entire organization.

 Can we do better?
 Sure, we can even have stacks use labels to decide which types of runs or state changes they care about.
 Here's a mind-bending example: